-- 12.1 An employer may engage apprentices. - Any engagement must be in accordance with the law regulating apprenticeships in force in the place in which the apprentice is engaged. - 12.3 This award applies to an apprentice in the same way that it applies to a full-time employee except as otherwise expressly provided by this award. - An employer must pay an apprentice in accordance with Table 4-Apprentice minimum rates (see clause 18.3(a)).
+12.1 An employer may engage apprentices.

-- An employer must not require an apprentice under the age of 18 to work overtime.
+- Any engagement must be in accordance with the law regulating apprenticeships in force in the place in which the apprentice is engaged. - 12.3 This award applies to an apprentice in the same way that it applies to a full-time employee except as otherwise expressly provided by this award. - An employer must pay an apprentice in accordance with Table 4-Junior cooking apprentice minimum rates. - An employer must not require an apprentice under the age of 18 to work overtime.
 However, such an apprentice may agree to work overtime if requested to do so. - 12.6 Except in an emergency, an employer must not require an apprentice to work overtime or shiftwork at any time that would prevent their attendance at training in accordance with their training contract.